Health Data Platform BC

 There are currently challenges in achieving dependable timely access to cross-organizational data, which negatively impacts our ability to maximize the value of our growing health data resources.

-The HDP will achieve the following benefits:
+The HDPBC will achieve the following benefits:

 - Timelier access